-Project Background

-Seattle Public Utilities and King County Wastewater Treatment Division are building an underground storage tunnel to significantly reduce the amount of polluted stormwater and sewage that flows into the Lake Washington Ship Canal, Salmon Bay, and Lake Union from our sewer system during storms.
+Project Background Seattle Public Utilities and King County Wastewater Treatment Division are building an underground storage tunnel to significantly reduce the amount of polluted stormwater and sewage that flows into the Lake Washington Ship Canal, Salmon Bay, and Lake Union from our sewer system during storms.
 The tunnel is 2.7-miles long, running from Ballard to Wallingford, and 18-ft, 10-in wide.
-It will temporarily hold more than 29 million gallons of sewage and stormwater during heavy rains, keeping it out of Lake Washington.
+It will temporarily hold more than 29 million gallons of sewage and stormwater during heavy rains.
 When the storm passes, the stored sewage and stormwater will be sent to King County's West Point Wastewater Treatment Plant.
+What to Expect During Construction - Parking restrictions along the east side of 24th Ave NW, NW 56th St, and 28th Ave NW so construction trucks can exit the work site - Trucks and large equipment moving in and out of the work zone - Noise typical of a large construction site - Access to all buildings and businesses will be maintained